-- A valid ID must be presented.
-This includes government issued identification cards, UW-Madison student identification card, or Wisconsin Union membership cards.
+- A valid ID must be presented, including government issued ID card, UW-Madison student ID card, or Wisconsin Union membership cards.

 - If renting equipment for a group, the individual renting equipment is responsible for all equipment as indicated on the contract and any late, lost, repair or cleaning fees.

-- Rentals are first come, first serve and there is a limit to 5 pieces of equipment per person.
-Renters who are looking to rent more than 5 pieces of equipment should contact the Outdoor UW staff.
+- Rentals are first come, first serve.
+Want to rent more than 5 pieces of equipment at a time?
+Please contact the Outdoor UW staff.

-- No pets allowed on or in any of the rental items.
+- No pets allowed on or in any rental items.

 - All rental equipment is to be used as intended by the manufacturer.
 Customers are encouraged to request a demonstration in the proper use of all equipment rental items.